pingcap/docs-dm/en/task-configuration-guide.md

     ```yaml
     mysql-instances:
         - source-id: "mysql-replica-01"  # Migrate data from the data source whose `source-id` is `mysql-replica-01`.
-          block-allow-list:  "bw-rule-1" # The name of the block allow list rule.
+          block-allow-list:  "bw-rule-1" # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
         - source-id: "mysql-replica-02"  # Migrate data from the data source whose `source-id` is `mysql-replica-02`.
-          block-allow-list:  "bw-rule-2" # The name of the block allow list rule.
+          block-allow-list:  "bw-rule-2" # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
     ```

 ## Configure binlog events to be migrated